What is a cell?

 Cells are so tiny that you cannot see them.

 What are the different kinds of cells?

 There are many different kinds of cells, and they are sorted into types primarily based on what purpose they serve, or what their function is.
-For instance, there are brain cells that function in the brain, but also cells that make up the skin, hair, and other parts of the body.

 The two main categories of cells are called eukaryotic and prokaryotic.
 The main difference between these two types is that eukaryotic cells are larger, more intricate, and make up plants and animals.

 Prokaryotic cells are smaller and usually found in single-celled organisms.